 We offer community and medical and sterilization support to other rescue groups and assist with emergency medical treatment for animals belonging to low-income individuals on a case by case basis.
 We offer heavily subsidized monthly mobile sterilization clinics in low-income communities, also sterilizing free-roaming animals in these areas.

 Unidos para los Animales was founded in 2010 by Terry Kovick Biskovich and Linda Green, long term Antigua residents in response to the never-ending problem of sick, injured, and abandoned dogs and cats left to fend for themselves in the street.
 Both Terry and Linda had individually been picking up strays and rehabilitating and placing them for over twenty years.
 Feeling that they could accomplish much more by uniting and working together, they decided to join together and formalise their rescue efforts, forming a legal non-profit association in Guatemala, a 501c3 in the US, and uniting to help support the other individuals and groups struggling to address the animal overpopulation and cruelty issues in Guatemala.
-Since incorporating in 2010, Unidos para los Animales has spayed and neutered more than four thousand owned animals in partnership with our volunteer veterinarian Dr. Jim Bader.
-In 2018 we plan to sterilise an additional one thousand animals in our area with our expanded spay-neuter campaign.
+Since incorporating in 2010, Unidos para los Animales has spayed and neutered more than eight thousand owned animals in partnership with our volunteer veterinarian Dr. Jim Bader and our local Guatemalan veterinary team.